efcaguab/tracking/README.md

     [`deployment/create-secret.sh`](deployment/create-secret.sh)
   - Upload the Pelagic Data Systems secret information to Google Secret Manager.
 This must be done manually.
-The secret information should be in a yaml format and have the field “SECRET” got the X-API-SECRET in the header, and the field “API\_KEY” for the API KEY that’s part of the path.
+The secret information should be in a yaml format and have two fields.
+The field “SECRET” which contains the X-API-SECRET that will be included in the header of the request to the Pelagic Data Systems API, and the field “API\_KEY” which contains the API KEY that’s part of the path of the request.

+**Ingestion**

   - [Create the
     storage](https://cloud.google.com/storage/docs/creating-buckets)
     bucket: